codingcat-007/my-first-program/README.md

-# my-first-program
+# Easelife service hub of 2050
-# Easelife - my first project
+# Easelife - is a all in one service hub this is a prototype for this